cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 To run the code produced by Mindcode Logic 8, you need to use one of the pre-release versions, or one of the development versions of Mindustry (a "bleeding-edge" version).

 > [!CAUTION]
 > If you save a game or a campaign in a pre-release or development version of Mindustry, you will no longer be able to open this game/campaign in older versions of the game.
-Additionally, there exists a possibility that a future version of Mindustry, including an official Mindustry release, won't be compatible with a particular development version you're using.
+Additionally, there exists a possibility that a future version of Mindustry, including an official Mindustry release, won't be compatible with a particular version you're using (especially when using development versions).
 There thus might be no official release that would be able to read your game state.
 >
 > It is strongly recommended to back up the state of your current game (Settings/Game Data/Export data) before running any pre-release or development version of Mindustry.